okeuday/effects/README.markdown

 is often misunderstood and considered unimportant, though referential transparency provides a clear benefit for ensuring source code is reliable, both in its current form and as it changes in the future.
+A function is referentially transparent if a function call with specific arguments can always be substituted with its return value.

 When functions are referentially transparent, all testing can be limited to the function inputs to ensure the function outputs are valid.